 What is Torticollis?

 Torticollis is a frequent condition in infants and toddlers that causes a baby’s head to twist and tilt to one side due to weak neck muscles.
 In addition, your baby’s neck may appear at an abnormal angle.
 Their chin may tilt to one side while the top of their head is slanted to the opposite side.
 Torticollis comes from the Latin words “tortus” and “collum,” which mean “twisted neck.”

 Doctors can recognize Torticollis at birth (congenital).
 It might also appear later in life, during childhood or adolescence (acquired).
 Congenital torticollis appears as the most prevalent type.
-It’s possible that you won’t notice this condition until your child becomes a few weeks old.
-Parent notice the condition when their child starts to control their head.
+It’s possible that parents won’t notice this condition until their child becomes a few weeks old.
+Parents notice the condition when their child starts to control their head.

 Torticollis appears during the first four to six months of a baby’s life or later.
 It might happen all of a sudden, or it could happen gradually.
 In conclusion, torticollis can either occur as an innocuous (benign) condition or a symptom of a more significant health problem.